code_inference

 Valid unresolved intervals

-unresolved_interval_order(ID:unsigned, Start:address, End:address)
+unresolved_interval_order(ID:unsigned, Start:address, End:address, Type:interval_type, Weight:number)

 wis_has_prior(I:unsigned, Count:unsigned)